Copyright © Mile Zero Tours. All Rights Reserved.

 Day 5 – Sunday, July 7, 2019 – Campbell River to Port Hardy

 This morning we journey on a tree lined highway into the Northern wilderness.
-In Port McNeill we continue the journey north on water to sail to the most northernly point of the Island – Cape Sutil (weather dependent).
+In Port McNeill we continue the journey north on water taking Goletas Channel we cruise to Cape Sutil - the most northern point of the island (weather dependent).
 This trip will be a life adventure with the opportunity for wildlife viewing – humpback whales, orcas and sea birds.
-Head towards west, go post Port Hardy, taking Galetis channel up to Cape Suitl.
-Enroute,(DECSRIBE JOURNEY) Our boat tour concludes in Port Hardy where we check into a charming First Nations Hotel and enjoy a delicious dinner.
-Today’s breakfast and dinner are included
+Our boat tour concludes in Port Hardy where we check into a charming First Nations Hotel and enjoy a delicious dinner.

 Today's breakfast and dinner are included